Ismat-Samadov/birjob/README.md

-# 🚀 Jobry - Your Ultimate Job Aggregator
+# 🚀 BirJob - Your Ultimate Job Aggregator

-Jobry is a modern, high-performance job board that aggregates positions from over 50 different sources, making job hunting simpler and more efficient.
+BirJob is a modern, high-performance job board that aggregates positions from over 50 different sources, making job hunting simpler and more efficient.
 Built with Next.js and powered by real-time data scraping, it brings you the latest opportunities in one sleek interface.

 ## ✨ Features